gaxxrodri/scan-algorithm-elevator-app/README.md

-# Elevator app based in SCAN algorithm
+# Elevator app based on the SCAN algorithm

 ## Deploy